Teja-Guntupalli/Dictionary/Readme.md

 Modified UI as compared to previous submission to make webpages render easily based on user activities.
 Made UI to look more attractive to user and increase user-base by making user more interactive.

-We've used different kinds of frameworks for this submission:

-- ReactJS (Go to documentation [here](https://reactjs.org/docs/getting-started.html))
-- HTML5
-- CSS 3.0